namaste1337/Juntos-Mobile/README.md

 	- MacOS (Required to create builds for iOS
 		- Xcode
 	- Yarn
+ - Server Side
+	 - NodeJS
- - Serverside
+	 - MongoDB
-	 -
+		 - Import Data

--Server Side

--NodeJS

--MongoDB

--Import data

 **Warning:** To run the Juntos Platform on an iOS device you must have access to a MacOS device as required by Apple.

-Android SDK Command Line Tools (Client Side)
+## Android SDK Command Line Tools (Client Side)